 - Is this really a man who did not believe in electronic theories of chemistry?
 What about that concluding paragraph then?
 The laws of substitution require a knowledge of the inner structure of (what we now call the aromatic) hydrocarbons?

 - And that such speculations may suggest fresh lines of experimental inquiry?
 This all sounds very much like the modern use of quantum mechanics and its electronic eigenvectors to describe the probability distribution of electrons (remember, Armstrong did not approve of this either) to probe the inner structure of molecules and to suggest new experiments.

 We have a real mystery.
 Armstrong got so very close to a modern theory of chemistry.
 Was he asleep when Stoney named the electron around 1891 and Thomson discovered it in 1897?
 If only he had followed his own advice!
 Ah well, just as well he was ignored in the 20th century when he preached against it all.

 - W. H. Brock, “The case of the Poisonous Socks”, chapter 20, RSC Publishing, 2011, 978-1-84973-324-3

 - Clar, E. The Aromatic Sextet; Wiley: New York, NY, USA, 1972.

-Tags: Central College, electronic accounting, Henry Armstrong, Imperial College, Imperial college of Science and technology, New York, organic chemist, professor, Royal College of Chemistry, RSC Publishing, scientist, Stoney, Thomson, United States
+Tags: Central College, electronic accounting, Henry Armstrong, Historical, Imperial College, Imperial college of Science and technology, New York, organic chemist, professor, Royal College of Chemistry, RSC Publishing, scientist, Stoney, Thomson, United States